scalalandio/chimney/README.md

 Scala library for boilerplate-free data transformations.

-In the daily life of a strongly-typed language's programmer sometimes happens to transform an object of one type to another object which contains a number of the same or similar fields in their definitions.
+In the daily life of a strongly-typed language's programmer sometimes it happens we need to transform an object of one type to another object which contains a number of the same or similar fields in their definitions.

 ```scala
 case class MakeCoffee(id: Int, kind: String, addict: String)